kathrync23/SillyTextGamesRepo/README.md

 # StupidTextGamesRepo
-These games are text-based and stupid.
+These games are text-based and silly.